Got a question? We have the answers.

 Do you have any promotional discounts?

 Glad you asked and yes we do!
-The biggest savings opportunity is at the start of the registration season where we offer $30 off of the regular price for every week registered, in addition to discounts for registering for multiple weeks.
+The biggest savings opportunity is at the start of the registration season where we offer up to $30 off of the regular price for every week registered, in addition to discounts for registering for multiple weeks.
 These savings can add up quickly!

 Do you offer financial assistance?